hoffa/kitten/README.md

 34.229.135.48	17:11:48 up 5 days, 11:19,  0 users,  load average: 6.34, 5.94, 5.72
 ```

-- Replace `ubuntu` with the user used to log in on the servers.
+- Replace `ubuntu` with the user used to log in on the servers
 - Use `-i` to specify a private key.
-Otherwise, behavior is similar to [`ssh`](http://man7.org/linux/man-pages/man1/ssh.1.html).
+Otherwise, behavior is similar to [`ssh`](http://man7.org/linux/man-pages/man1/ssh.1.html)
-- Use `--threads` to specify the number of concurrent connections (defaults to 10).
+- Use `--threads` to specify the number of concurrent connections (defaults to 10)

 ### Get IP addresses from AWS resources